flyteorg/flyte/rsts/administrator/deployment/index.rst

   For the largest of deployments, it may be worthwhile or necessary to have multiple K8s clusters.
 Flyte's control plane (Admin, Console, Data Catalog) is separated from Flyte's execution engine (Propeller), which runs typically once per compute cluster.
 See :ref:`administrator-deployment-multicluster` for the details.

 Whatever the style, note that Propeller itself can be sharded as well, though typically that's not required.

+Helm
+====
+Flyte uses Helm as the K8s release packaging solution for now, though you may still see some old ``kustomize`` artifacts in the repo.
+There are Helm charts that correspond with the latter two deployment options.
+(Technically there is a Helm chart for the sandbox as well, but it's been tested only with the Dockerized K3s bundled container.
+If we expand that usage, we'll update these instructions accordingly.)

+* ``flyte-binary``
+  This is the chart for the middle option, the option that should suffice for most production deployments.
+* ``flyte-core``
+  This chart deploys the Flyte components separately as multiple services.
+See the :ref:`administrator-deployment-multicluster` for more information on how to use this.
+  This was formerly the primary recommended chart to use before we move to the flyte-binary solution.
+* ``flyte-deps``
+  This chart just has dependencies that users may find useful to install alongside Flyte.
+* ``flyte``
+  This chart depends on flyte-core, and adds in some additional dependencies as well.

 .. toctree::
     :maxdepth: 1